 Chronic conditions and diseases are major causes of disability, ill-health, health-related retirement and premature death, and present considerable social and economic costs.
 Research in this area continues under Horizon 2020.

-Research in the area of 'severe chronic diseases' aims to increase the knowledge of the biological processes and mechanisms involved in normal health and in specific disease situations, and then to bring this knowledge to the clinic to better control and treat the diseases, and to ensure that clinical (including epidemiological) data guide further research.
+Therefore, the research in this area aims to increase the knowledge of the biological processes and mechanisms involved in normal health and in specific disease situations, and then to bring this knowledge to the clinic to better control and treat the diseases, and to ensure that clinical (including epidemiological) data guide further research.

-Elucidation of the causes and mechanisms of the diseases, better and earlier diagnosis and prevention, as well as development of novel therapies, will lead to practical benefits and improve the quality of life of EU citizens.
+Elucidation of the causes and mechanisms of the diseases, better and earlier diagnosis and prevention, as well as development of novel therapies, will lead to practical benefits such as decreased mortality and economic burden, and improve the quality of life of EU citizens.

-During the first five calls of FP7 funding was awarded to research dealing with hearing impairment in elderly, osteoarthritis, osteoporosis, intervertebral disk degeneration, inflammatory bowel disease, rheumatoid arthritis, chronic obstructive pulmonary disease (COPD), urinary incontinence, age-related muscle weakness, chronic kidney disease and fatty liver disease, as well as to allergy, asthma, and autoimmune diseases.
-The EU contribution of EUR 132.8 million funded in total 23 projects.
+In the FP7 funding was awarded to research dealing with sensory impairments, osteoarthritis, osteoporosis, intervertebral disk degeneration, inflammatory bowel disease, rheumatoid arthritis, chronic obstructive pulmonary disease (COPD), urinary incontinence, age-related muscle weakness, chronic kidney disease and fatty liver disease, as well as to allergy, asthma, and autoimmune diseases.
+The total EU contribution of EUR 1.4 billion was provided for a total of 676 projects.

 Although the Framework Programme for Research and Innovation Horizon 2020 (2014-2020) does not specify the area of “other chronic diseases” as the disease-centred approach has been abandoned in the Work Programmes in favour of more strategic, cross-cutting, horizontal and bottom-up calls, the diseases covered by this area attract substantial funding and represent a significant portfolio in the health research.